 There are a number of reasons for the Android No SIM error.
 It could be that you’ve not inserted the SIM card correctly into your phone.
-This problem can also be caused by putting your phone on Airplane mode or a problem with your phone’s Android OS.

 There is not a one-size-fits-all solution to this issue.
-But don’t worry, we’re going to take you through different steps that will help you troubleshoot this issue.
+But don’t worry.
+We’re going to take you through different steps that will help you troubleshoot this issue.
 Let’s get started.

 Tips to Fix No SIM Card Detected on Android